Streaking and Isolating Bacteria on an LB Agar Plate

 Obtain an LB agar plate with appropriate antibiotic.

-Keep your lab bench area sterile by working near a flame or bunsen burner.
+Sterilize your lab bench by spraying it down with 70% ethanol and wiping it down with a paper towel.
+Maintain sterility by working near a flame or bunsen burner.

 Using a fresh sterile pipette tip, toothpick, or freshly sterilized loop, drag through streak #1 and spread the bacteria over a second section of the plate, to create streak #2.